Introduction

 pkgs = nixpkgs.legacyPackages.${system};

-editablePythonSet = pythonSets.${system}.overrideScope editableOverlay;
+editablePythonSet = pythonSets.${system}.overrideScope (

 venv = editablePythonSet.mkVirtualEnv "django-webapp-dev-env" {